An Interview with Jay Olliver

-At the age of 19 years old, I was accepted into the Police force and saw people on their worst of days – During my training i was involved in a training exercise for a Chemical incident, my role as a trainee was as a victim and I was front and centre playing my role in this simulated incident.
-It was scary and really put me in a mindset that these kind of incidents could happen.
+At the age of 19 years old, I was accepted into the Police force and saw people on their worst of days – During my training i was involved in a training exercise for a Chemical incident, my role as a trainee was as a victim and I was front and center playing my role in this simulated incident.
+It was scary and really put me in a mindset that this kind of incidents could happen.
 This and the incidents I dealt with as a police officer showed me that a SHTF didn’t have to be a national incident, it could be local, it could be personal.
 But it showed me that the mainstream public are overwhelmingly unprepared for any major incident.

 Tell us about UKSN

 The United Kingdom Survival Network is a nationwide network of Survivalist, Preppers, Bushcrafters and Adventure Campers – It was set up with 3 main goals in mind, firstly, build a solid community open to all, secondly, facilitate training opportunities, bringing in trainers and instructors to events to push down costs and increase opportunity.
-Thirdly, to organise and provide a support network if SHTF, either personally, locally or nationally.
+Thirdly, to organize and provide a support network if SHTF, either personally, locally or nationally.
 Others in the network are able and willing to support other members as best they can.
 Our ‘Charter program’ promotes members in the same geographical area banding together to form a UKSN Charter, this mutual assistance group, promotes networking, build relationships and trust between members in the same area.
-I have got some true life long friends through the years running the UKSN.
+I have got some true life long friends through the years running the UK.

 What advice would you give someone who wants to start prepping?